 We want to show respect to our training partners, the training environment, and the teachers.
-Bowing is a formal show of respect to demonstrate our intention of having a positive interaction/outcome from training.
+Bowing is a formal show of respect to demonstrate our intention of having a positive interaction during training.

-- We ask for you to be on time.
-We understand that is not always possible.
-If you do arrive after the start of class, join in silently and respectfully.
+- Be on time, to the best of your ability.
+If you do arrive after the start of class, join in silently and courteously.

-- Be mindful of your training partners well-being by moderating your intensity during drilling and rolling.
+- Be mindful of your training partner’s well-being.
+Moderate your intensity during drilling and rolling, and always be respectful.

-- Have good hygiene.
+- Maintain good hygiene.
 We ask that you shower before coming to class, wear clean attire, keep your nails trimmed, and cover any abrasions with a clean bandage and athletic tape.